LLNL/RAJAPerf/docs/sphinx/dev_guide/ci.rst

 ******************************************************

-Tasks for maintaining continuous integration in the RAJA Performance Suite are similar to those for RAJA.
-Please see `RAJA Continuous Integration Testing Maintenance Tasks <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/ci_tasks.html>`_ for more information.
+Tasks for maintaining continuous integration in the RAJA Performance Suite project are similar to those for RAJA.
+Please see `RAJA Continuous Integration Testing Maintenance Tasks <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/ci_tasks.html>`_ for details.